Code-Institute-Submissions/slammer1870-execbjj-django_FebResub/README.md

 As a developer I aim to produce an CRUD application with User Authentication as well as a defensive programming design strategy to ensure that user's data is protected.

 #### Website Owner Goals
-As a product owner I aim to have a piece of software that is built with clean foundational architecture that provides for the ability to add more directly monetisable features like premium membership content a payment integrations into the site in the near future.
+As a product owner I aim to have a piece of software that is built with clean foundational architecture that provides for the ability to add more directly monetisable features like premium membership content and payment integrations into the site.

 ### User Stories
-As a User I want to be able to sign up to a newsletter, submit queries via a contact form, create an account, login, make posts, edit posts, delete posts.
+As a User I want to be able to sign up to a newsletter, submit queries via a contact form, create an account, login, manage my mebership and check into classes.

 ### Design Choices